FRRouting/frr/tests/topotests/docker/README.md

 TOPOTEST_CLEAN=1 frr-topotests
 ```

-By default, `frr-topotests` will execute pytest without any arguments.
-If you append an
+By default, `frr-topotests` will build frr and run pytest.
+If you append
-arguments with the first one starting with `/` or `./`, they will replace the call to
+arguments and the first one starts with `/` or `./`, they will replace the call to
 pytest.
 If the appended arguments do not match this patttern, they will be provided to
 pytest as arguments.